-The Longest And Shortest Days Of The Year, And Why They Are Not The Coldest Or Hottest Days As Well
+The Longest And Shortest Days Of The Year: When They Occur And Why They Are Not The Coldest Or Hottest Days As Well

-Before we can start to examine this relationship, we first need to define what exactly the summer and winter solstice are.
+Before we can start to examine this relationship, we first need to define what exactly the summer and winter solstice is.

 What Is The Summer And Winter Solstice?

-The summer solstice occurs on the longest day of the year, usually on 21 June in the Northern Hemisphere, and around 21 December in the Southern Hemisphere.
+The summer solstice occurs on the longest day of the year, on 21 June in the Northern Hemisphere and around 21 December in the Southern Hemisphere.
 It is also commonly referred to as midsummer, the day the sun reaches its highest point in the sky.

-The winter solstice occurs on the shortest day of the year, usually around 21 December in the Northern Hemisphere, and 21 June in the Southern Hemisphere.
+The winter solstice occurs on the shortest day of the year, usually around 21 December in the Northern Hemisphere and on 21 June in the Southern Hemisphere.
 It is also known as midwinter, the day the sun reaches its lowest point in the sky.

-I know this is a very cryptic description of the complete process and what it implies but is the best explanation to make it quick and easy to understand.
+This is a very cryptic description of the complete process and what it implies, but it is the best explanation to make it quick and easy to understand.

 What Causes The Summer And Winter Solstice?

 Most of you will know that the Earth is tilted on its axes.
 The direction in which it leans, as well as its rotation around the sun, is responsible for the summer and winter solstice.